Hunters often wonder, if you shoot a doe with fawns, can the fawns still survive? QDMA breaks it down for us.

 We are often asked if it's okay to shoot a doe with fawns.
 Kip Adams, a wildlife biologist and QDMA's Director of Education and Outreach, answers that question in this week's #AskQDMA video.

-Posted by The Quality Deer Management Association on Friday, September 29, 2017
+Posted by National Deer Association on Friday, September 29, 2017

 Fortunately, the seasons are set in dates when the fawns are mature enough to survive without their mothers.

 But as Kip mentions, one of the best ways to judge in the field is to look and see if the young deer still has spots.